 |Tax Saver Mutual Funds||Mutual Funds||Sip Calculator|

-Q. What is Systematic Investment Plan (SIP)?
+Q. What is a Systematic Investment Plan (SIP)?

 A. SIP or Systematic Investment Plan invests a fixed amount each month in a mutual fund.
 It averages out your purchase price and protects you from the risk of investing a lump sum during a market high.
 If the market falls after your SIP installment, you can accumulate more mutual fund units in the next installment and so on.
 As a result, when the market recovers you will get a higher return than a lump sum investment.

-Q. How does SIP Work?
+Q. How Does SIP Work?

 A. A systematic investment plan is typically a monthly investment but it can also be weekly, monthly or quarterly in nature.
 Investments can be made at various intervals according to your preference.

 Q. How To Set Up SIP?

 A. In order to set up a SIP, you fill up a SIP form and a bank mandate.
 With online platforms like Paisabazaar, you can complete both these steps online in a matter of minutes by filling in your KYC details such as Aadhar and your bank details for debits.

 The amount deducted is then invested in the mutual fund scheme of your choice according to the applicable NAV.